 Scheduling

-1.0.0-current - ci-build
+1.0.1-current - ci-build

 Scheduling, published by IHE IT Infrastructure Technical Committee.
-This guide is not an authorized publication; it is the continuous build for version 1.0.0-current built by the FHIR (HL7® FHIR® Standard) CI Build.
+This guide is not an authorized publication; it is the continuous build for version 1.0.1-current built by the FHIR (HL7® FHIR® Standard) CI Build.
 This version is based on the current content of https://github.com/IHE/ITI.Scheduling/ and changes regularly.
 See the Directory of published versions

-The Scheduling Profile is a vendor agnostic specification providing FHIR APIs and guidance for access to and booking of appointments for patients by both patient and practitioner end users, including cross-organizational workflows.
+The Scheduling Profile is a vendor agnostic specification providing FHIR APIs and guidance for access to, and booking of, appointments for patients by both patient and practitioner end users, including cross-organizational workflows.
 This specification is based on FHIR Version 4.0.1, and references the Schedule, Slot, and Appointment resources.

-This workflow profile defines transactions that allow a scheduling client to obtain information about possible appointment opportunities based on specific parameters, and, based on that information, allow the client to book an appointment.
+This workflow profile defines transactions that allow a scheduling client to obtain information about possible appointment opportunities based on specific parameters and based on that information, allow the client to book an appointment.

 History and Acknowledgment: